django/django/README.rst

 ======
 Django
 ======

-Django is a high-level Python web framework that encourages rapid development and clean, pragmatic design.
-Thanks for checking it out.
+You're welcome!
+Django is a popular web framework for good reason.
+It's fast, flexible, and secure, and it has a large and active community of developers.
+Some of the features that make Django popular include its automatic admin interface, its support for multiple databases, and its ability to handle high levels of traffic.
+If you're new to Django, I'd recommend starting with the official Django tutorial to get a feel for the framework and how it works.
+Do you have any specific questions about Django that I can help with?

 All documentation is in the "``docs``" directory and online at https://docs.djangoproject.com/en/stable/.
 If you're just getting started,